Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Navigation/File-inclusion-navigation.md

 ## Referencing files in bibtex

 When you have a `file` or `bibsource` field, the content can include a path (absolute or relative) to a local pdf file from which the bibtex entry was created.
-Then when you press kbd:[Ctrl + B] when your cursor is on the file path, the file will be opened.
+Then when you press <shortcut>Ctrl + B</shortcut> when your cursor is on the file path, the file will be opened.
 Autocompletion is also available (for any file type).

 An example: